simp/simp-doc/docs/HOWTO/20_Puppet/Hiera_eyaml.rst

    $ puppetserver gem install hiera-eyaml

-The hiera-eyaml gem can be installed by users into their ruby environment.
+The hiera-eyaml gem can be installed by users into their Ruby environment.
 This will provide the :command:`eyaml` command used to encrypt the data.

 .. code-block::  bash